What happened on this day, January 17 in Formula 1 history? Find out interesting facts and stories about Formula 1 on this day.

 1954

-Juan Manuel Fangio clinched victory at the traditional Argentine season-opener, the 1954 Argentine Grand Prix, driving a Maserati.
-This win marked the beginning of his streak of four consecutive Drivers’ titles.
-The reigning champion, Alberto Ascari, did not compete as his Lancia was still incomplete.
-Drivers faced a revised circuit, switched to anti-clockwise following a severe accident in 1953, which required relearning the track.
-The race, affected by rain, included dramatic events such as Mike Hawthorn‘s disqualification for receiving a push start and a strategic slowdown by Ferrari drivers after their team manager protested that more than three mechanics worked on Fangio’s car during a pit stop.
+Juan Manuel Fangio clinched victory on this day at the season-opening 1954 Argentine Grand Prix, driving a Maserati.
+Drivers faced a revised circuit, switched to anti-clockwise following an accident in 1953, which required relearning the track.
+The race, affected by rain, included Mike Hawthorn‘s disqualification for receiving a push start and Ferrari drivers easing off after their team protested that too many mechanics worked on Fangio’s car during a pit stop.
+The Ferrari team was confident that the protest would be upheld.
+Fangio caught and passed them both to win.
+The protest was rejected by the race organisers and later by the FIA as well.
 Nino Farina and Jose Froilan Gonzalez finished in second and third, respectively, for Ferrari.

 1954 Argentine Grand Prix Race Results